2023 Solar Incentives Guide for Sudbury, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, labor and equipment — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the amount you can claim.
+The ITC applies to the total cost of installing a solar system, including the panels themselves as well as labor, accessories and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum amount you can claim.

-To best understand how the ITC could apply to you, call your local Sudbury solar panel installation expert and request more information.
+To know exactly how much money the ITC could save you, contact your local Sudbury solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Sudbury solar installation expert.
+The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Sudbury solar panel company directly.

 State & Local Solar Incentives

-Rebates, tax credits and more can be claimed at multiple levels.
+Tax credits, rebates and more can be provided at multiple levels.
 Along with federal solar incentives, there are often state and local ones as well.
-Incentives might be handled by the state of Massachusetts, or by your county or municipality.
-Some incentives might only be available for a limited time, while others are ongoing.
+Incentives may be provided by your county or municipality, or by the state of Massachusetts.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Sudbury